Housing in Rotterdam in 7 steps

 - Student housing in Rotterdam will usually mean sharing a flat: you’ll have your own bedroom, but share the rest.
 Also, men and women live together in such flat shares (if you prefer not to, make this known).

-- Housing in Rotterdam is not cheap – rents can vary between 500 and 750 – and additional costs (electricity, water, gas, municipal taxes) are not always included!
+- Housing in Rotterdam is not cheap – rents can vary between 600 and 1000 euros – and additional costs (electricity, water, gas, municipal taxes) are not always included!
 How much money you will actually need depends on your lifestyle.
 We strongly recommend you to make a budget plan.
 Also check out our website regarding costs of living!

 - Rotterdam is a big city but everything is within a half our commute time by public transport– in which area do you want to live?
 Take a look at the map and descriptions of the areas on this page to get a better overview of Rotterdam’s neighbourhoods.

 - Not all housing agents or landlords can be trusted.
 If you have any doubts concerning your rental agreement, strange fees or the landlord’s behaviour, please reach out to us via firstname.lastname@example.org.

 Don't get scammed